Build Process for SuiteApp Projects with Single Page Applications

 • Both TypeScript and JavaScript sources are supported.

-• SPA scripts in /src/SuiteApps/<ApplicationID>/<SpaFolder> need to be in JSX and ESM.
-The gulpfile is built for converting SPA scripts, and there's no guarantee that it will work for other script types.
+• SPA scripts in /src/SuiteApps/<ApplicationID>/<SpaFolder> need to be in JSX and ESM format.
+The gulpfile.mjs is built for converting SPA scripts, and there's no guarantee that it will work for other script types.

-• The process ignores files inside /src/SuiteApps/<ApplicationID> and outside /src/SuiteApps/<ApplicationID>/<SpaFolder>.
+• The process ignores files inside /src/SuiteApps/<ApplicationID> that are outside /src/SuiteApps/<ApplicationID>/<SpaFolder>.

 • If you have other AMD scripts that don't need to be converted, place them directly in the /src/FileCabinet/SuiteApps/<ApplicationID> folder.